jonboland/productselector/README.rst

 recommendations based on the required features selected by a user.

-Any type of product can be used as the basis for an application, and the number of models that can be included is not limited.
+Any type of product can be used as the basis for an application, and the number of product models that can be included is not limited.

 Whether each model has one of a small set of key features should be specified in the file used to generate the application, along with its price and overall rating.